 Doxylamine is an antihistamine, which is added to help with nausea caused by migraine.
-Similarly to buclizine found in Migraleve, doxylamine can commonly cause headaches (eMC, 2020) in addition to other common side effects, including dry mouth, blurred vision and gastrointestinal side effects.
+Similar to Buclizine found in Migraleve, Doxylamine can commonly cause headaches (eMC, 2020) in addition to other common side effects, including dry mouth, blurred vision, and gastrointestinal side effects.

 12. Solpadeine range

 - Solpadeine Max tablet: Paracetamol 500mg and Codeine 12.8mg per tablet